The Sickness of Celebrity: Analyzing The Corpse of Anna Fritz (2015)

 The film’s soundtrack is notably sparse, allowing the ambient noises of the morgue—the hum of the refrigerators, the sliding of metal trays—to build a sense of impending doom.
 This auditory minimalism, paired with Alba Ribas’s staggering physical performance, creates a viewing experience that is almost physically uncomfortable.
 At Sharing The Sickness, we believe that cinema should challenge and provoke, and few modern thrillers do this with the surgical precision of this Spanish gem.

-Where can I watch The Corpse of Anna Fritz (2015) via this archive?
+What is The Corpse of Anna Fritz (2015) about?